 When you are presented with the software sets screen, select "Basic Server" and then "Customize now" - click Next.

 Next is the part where I either would have used Kickstart or just spend a while de-selecting/selecting packages I know I will or will not need.
-This is a fairly simple base installation, so we don't really need to add anything.
+This is a fairly simple base installation, so we don't really need to add anything (unless you need the PostgreSQL database client).
 If you know you won't need something, it is best to not install it, however.

-Log in as root, and enter the command ntsysv.
+After rebooting, log in as root and enter the command ntsysv.
 This will start the services management application.
 Here you can select or de-select the services you want started at boot.
 Go through the list and edit as your environment requires.
-One obvious selection would be ntpd, and don't forget to edit the /etc/ntp.conf file if using custom NTP servers.
+One obvious selection would be ntpd/ntpdate, and don't forget to edit the /etc/ntp.conf file if using custom NTP servers.

 Any service changes will go into effect after rebooting (but don't do that yet).